 This morning I woke up at 10:45.
-Stepping on the scale, I’d gained a pound since my weigh in from the day before.
+Stepping on the scale, I’d gained a pound since my weigh-in from the day before.
 Sigh.
-If only I hadn’t drank pizza and ate wine the night before, maybe I wouldn’t have gained that pound back.
+If only I hadn’t drunk pizza and eaten wine the night before, maybe I wouldn’t have gained that pound back.
 Now I could launch into a whole diatribe about the normalcy of weight fluctuations and how a pound up or down isn’t something to take to heart.
 But that’s not the point of this particular blog post.
 And quite frankly I’m glad I ate wine and drank pizza last night.
 I mean if I can’t make intermittent fasting fit into my life, I haven’t a chance of staying on it long term.
 And I’m the kind of gal who drinks wine and eats pizza sometimes.
-Okay maybe the pizza is sometimes.
+Okay, maybe the pizza is sometimes.

 Nevertheless, I’ve been on a productivity tear these last few weeks.
 The more I’m able to accomplish, the more I demand of myself.
 It’s a stupid cycle I repeat like a hamster running on a wheel every time my physical health gets strong enough to allow it.
 It’s like I don’t care if I relapse again, the need to catch up on fourteen years of lost living becomes this driving, super-important force that consumes me.

 Plus I gained that pound back that I’d lost the day before.
 So despite it being 81 degrees outside, I decided to put my 14-year-old Yorkie in his stroller and turn half of our dog walk into a jog.
 When I came home I had tons of energy (because that’s what intermittent fasting is doing for me), and I still had to kill like an hour and a half before I could break my sixteen-hour fast, so I did yoga.